arthas009/KhysappServer/README.md

     It's written in Intellij Idea.
     You need to have a running MySQL server in your computer to make program work.
     Sql export for chat users is in chat_users.sql .
 Import it to your mysql server.
 Your users table should look like this.
+    I'm using a spesific user while connecting to database server named "javaapp" and password "javaapp"
 ![alt text](https://github.com/arthas009/KhysappServer/blob/master/guidance/mysql.JPG)

     Program keeps the messages in txt files in a folder "Documents/Chats".
 Like this